 A great deal of research is being done to learn what DNA changes cause the cells of the oral cavity and oropharynx to become cancerous.

-One of the changes often found in DNA of oral cancer cells is a mutation of the p53 gene.
-The protein produced by this gene normally works to prevent cells from growing too much and helps to destroy cells with too much damage for the cells to repair.
-Changes in the p53 gene can lead to increased growth of abnormal cells and formation of cancers.
-Some studies suggest that tests to detect these p53 gene changes may allow oral and oropharyngeal tumors to be found early.
-These tests may also be used to better define surgical margins (area of normal cells after the tumor is removed) and to determine which tumors are most likely to respond to surgery or radiation therapy.
+One of the changes often found in DNA of oral cancer cells is a mutation of the TP53 gene.
+The protein produced by this gene (called p53) normally works to prevent cells from growing too much and helps to destroy cells with too much damage for the cells to repair.
+Changes in the TP53 gene can lead to increased growth of abnormal cells and formation of cancers.
+Some studies suggest that tests to detect these gene changes may allow oral and oropharyngeal tumors to be found early.
+These tests may also be used to better find cancer cells that may have been left behind after the tumor is removed and to determine which tumors are most likely to respond to surgery or radiation therapy.

 Another DNA change found in some oropharyngeal cancer cells (and less often in oral cancer cells) is the presence of DNA from a human papilloma virus (HPV).
 Some parts of the HPV DNA instruct the cells to make proteins that inactivate the p53 protein, which may allow the cancer cells to grow and divide.
-Studies are looking at whether tests to detect HPV DNA may help in diagnosing these cancers.
+Studies are looking at whether tests to detect HPV DNA could help diagnose these cancers.

 In addition, most studies suggest that oropharyngeal cancers that are linked with HPV tend to have a better outcome than those without HPV.
 Studies are being done to see if HPV-linked cancers can be treated less aggressively without reducing survival.
 Researchers are also working on treatments aimed at HPV infections or that target HPV-infected cancer cells.

 As mentioned in the section “Can oral cavity and oropharyngeal cancers be prevented?“ doctors are looking for medicines to help prevent these cancers, particularly in people at increased risk, such as those with leukoplakia or erythroplakia.